 That is because the special tool that is required is expensive.
-You can buy one and like has been mentioned the top of the line OBD2 scanners can also normally do what is required, but it is costly.
+You can buy one and like has been mentioned the OBD2 scanners can also normally do what is required, but it is costly.

 Also, it is hard to do at home because in order to get to the bleeding valves on the ABS module you will normally need the car in the air.